lsambolino/lsambolino.github.io/docs/about.md

 In my current role I’m a Cloud Consultant with Accenture Spa.
 I hold a BSc in Telecommunications Engineering and a Master Degree in Multimedia Signal Processing and Telecommuncations Networks.

-Currently I live in Milan with my girlfriend and my son.
+Currently I live in Milan with my wife and my son.
 After work I enjoy to play sports as tennis and hiking.

 I’m skilled in some areas and I’ve learned and studied quite some stuff as well.